Currency: GBP

 Choose your Rigging Screws.

-Jimmy Green Marine commonly supply 3 types of rigging screw for standing rigging.
+Jimmy Green Marine commonly supplies three types of rigging screws for standing rigging.

 These are sometimes referred to as bottle screws or turnbuckles.

-The most popular choice is the Stalok version (top) which utilises a chrome-plated, forged bronze body.
+The Sta-Lok version (top) is the most popular choice, utilising a chrome-plated, forged bronze body.

-The slightly more expensive Petersen Stainless version (top) is machined from aluminium bronze bar with the open centres offset drilled from both sides making it 20% lighter than forged equivalents and equally strong.
+The slightly more expensive Petersen Stainless version (top) is machined from an aluminium bronze bar with the open centres offset drilled from both sides, making it 20% lighter than forged equivalents and equally strong.

 The Bluewave turnbuckle (bottom) is for racing enthusiasts who want to easily adjust settings on the water.
 This turnbuckle features calibration, one extra-long stud and a fold-out arm to facilitate easy adjustments.

-UNF is the normal thread for standing rigging turnbuckles.
+UNF is the standard thread for standing rigging turnbuckles.

 Metric threads are possible on European manufactured masts - replacements are available.